skepley/IMP/readme.md

-# SeqDE Overview
+# IMP Overview
-A Matlab toolbox for rigorous numerical methods based on the "sequence space" approach.
+A Matlab toolbox for rigorous and nonrigorous parameterization of invariant manifolds for ODEs.
 Invariant sets are parameterized as coefficient sequences in some analytic function space and a proof of existence and rigorous error bounds come in the form of a-posteriori analytic error estimates.

 See REFS for further details and examples.